aminrigi/Text-Mining/README.md

 Finding Document-Term Matrix
 ----------------------------

 Document-term matrix or dtm is one of the most useful tools that maps a set of documents to vector space model and enables us to do variety of text mining algorithms.
 Function [`tm/get_dtm`](https://github.com/aminrigi/Text-Mining/blob/master/tm/get_dtm.R) gets a vector of charachters.
-It is assumed the vector is already cleaned using [`tm/pre_process`](https://github.com/aminrigi/Text-Mining/blob/master/tm/pre_process.R) (we really don't want to pass unclean text get\_dtm!).
+It is assumed the vector is already cleaned using [`tm/pre_process`](https://github.com/aminrigi/Text-Mining/blob/master/tm/pre_process.R) (we really don't want to pass unclean text to get\_dtm!).
+The document-term matrix maps a set of documents into the vector space model.
+In other words, each document will be represented by a vector (a row in dtm).
+A good source to know more about text mining in R and vector space modeling is [`Data Science Mojo`](https://www.youtube.com/watch?v=4vuw0AsHeGw&index=1&list=PL8eNk_zTBST8olxIRFoo0YeXxEOkYdoxi).

 To Be Continued...